othmar52/instrupella/README.md

   - [x] BUG auto scroll to top after load track does not work during play
   - [x] keep wavesurfer instance alive instead of destroying/recreating on every track load
   - [ ] add reload button to settings in case we have any unresponsiveness due to bugs. consider to pass loaded track as get parameter and auto load this track after reload
+  - [ ] ensure track info modal closes when loading a new track

 ## low prio TODO
   - [ ] drag event on **track overview** for immediate seek during drag